-Gustis said his office doesn’t track information on summer-specific employment for individuals seeking such jobs or those looking to fill job openings.
+Gustis said his office doesn’t track information on summer-specific employment for those seeking such jobs.
 However, trends he observes in job growth or decreases in the area generally also are a fairly accurate gauge for summer.

 And for the period Jan.
-1-April 1, the Career Services office at COD had 495 new employers register 1,300 open jobs.
+1-April 1, the Career Services office at College of DuPage had 495 new employers register a total of 1,300 open jobs.

-“That’s definitely an increase from last year,” Gustis said, adding he wasn’t certain how large of an increase it is.
-“It really comes down to selling yourself by networking and using connections with who you know.
+“That’s definitely an increase from last year,” Gustis said.
+“It really comes down to selling yourself by networking and using connections with who you know.”

-Gustis said in some cases it pays to do volunteer work or take an internship over the summer, even if there is no pay involved.
+Gustis said in some cases it pays to do some volunteer work or take an internship over the summer.

-Gustis said COD continues to offer a free electronic job board at www.collegecentral.com/dupage.
+Gustis said College of DuPage continues to offer a free electronic job board at www.collegecentral.com/dupage.
 The site includes both summer jobs and other employment opportunities.

-At Oak Brook Center, which has 165 retail stores, an overall improved sales climate likely could mean a better situation for finding summer employment, said Chuck Fleming, senior general manager of the center.
+At Oak Brook Center, which has about 165 retail stores, an overall improved sales climate likely could mean a better situation for finding summer employment than was the case a year ago, said Chuck Fleming, senior general manager of the center.

 “Business has been continuing to pick up,” Fleming said.
 “We’re off to a strong start, and we expect that to continue through 2012.”